SomeWeekendReading/someweekendreading.github.io/_posts/2021-09-17-fda-covid-boosters.md

    never got much of an immune reaction in the first place.
 2. Second, it seems similarly clear that the elderly should also get a booster, since their immune systems take a bit longer to respond, and respond more weakly.
-(The flu shot I just got had the "geezer dose" of 4x the dose for the youngs.
+(The flu shot I just got had the "geezer dose": 4x the dose for the youngs.
 Take _that_, kiddos!)
    Where to draw the age line for boosters is of course up for grabs; I'd be surprised if it were lower than 65 or higher than 75.

-Basically, a booster won't hurt and will help any given individual.
+Basically, a booster won't _hurt_, and will _help_ any given individual.
 Whether that's the best course or not for humanity as a whole is up for debate.
 We are probably better off using those doses to vaccinate the hesitant/resistant/defiant holdouts in the US, and _everybody else in the world_ to stop the evolution of new variants.

 That being said, if I'm offered a booster, I'll take it.
-My refusal would (a) be modeling incorrect behavior for the vaccine hesitant/resistant/defiant, and (b) not guarantee that dose would go to an unvaccinated person, but instead just that somebody else would get a booster.
+My refusal would (a) be modeling incorrect behavior for the vaccine hesitant/resistant/defiant, and (b) not guarantee my dose would go to an unvaccinated person, but instead just that somebody else would get a booster.

-So that's my prediction, if we're being sensible: boost the immunocompromised, the elderly, and those at high risk (like healthcare workers); then concentrate the rest on vaccine hesitant/resistant/defiant and the rest of the world.
+So that's my prediction, if we're being sensible: boost the immunocompromised, the elderly, and those at high risk (maybe like healthcare workers?); then concentrate the rest on the vaccine hesitant/resistant/defiant and the rest of the world.
 But as you know, the right-wing half of the US population cannot be described as anything even vaguely adjacent to "sensible".
 (We used to tell people to "avoid something like the plague", but it turns out Republicans don't do that.
 Who knew?)